PF, ESI, and IT Compliance for New Hires: Indian HR Checklist

 • Employee Distrust: In IT, where attrition is high, employees may quit faster if they feel their statutory rights are ignored.

 That’s why compliance must be viewed as a core part of the employee experience rather than paperwork to “tick off.”
-It sets the tone for how employees perceive their employer during their first 90 days.

 Understanding Provident Fund (PF) Compliance